Lititz man threatens driver with pocket knife, slams car door on his ankle after crash: police

 Police said that Burns admitted to spitting on the door of the van before kicking it shut on the man's ankle.
 Burns also gave police the small folding pocket knife he used.

 Burns was charged with misdemeanor counts of disorderly conduct, terroristic threats, accident involving damage and two counts of simple assault, according to court records.
-He was not charged with driving under the influence.
+As of Tuesday afternoon, he was not charged with driving under the influence.

 He has a preliminary hearing scheduled for 10 a.m. on August 25 in front of district judge Edward Tobin.